Medically Reviewed by Jennifer Robinson, MD on November 13, 2019

 To get motivated, you need a powerful, personal reason to quit.
 It may be to protect your family from secondhand smoke.
 Or lower your chance of getting lung cancer, heart disease, or other conditions.
 Or to look and feel younger.
 Choose a reason that is strong enough to outweigh the urge to light up.

-2. Prepare Before You Go “Cold Turkey”
+2. Prepare Before You Go 'Cold Turkey'

 There’s more to it than just tossing your cigarettes out.
 Smoking is an addiction.
 The brain is hooked on nicotine.
 Without it, you’ll go through withdrawal.
 Line up support in advance.
-Ask your doctor about all the methods than will help, such as quit-smoking classes and apps, counseling, medication, and hypnosis.
+Ask your doctor about all the methods that will help, such as quit-smoking classes and apps, counseling, medication, and hypnosis.
 You’ll be ready for the day you choose to quit.

-3. Consider Nicotine-Replacement Therapy
+3. Consider Nicotine Replacement Therapy

 When you stop smoking, nicotine withdrawal may give you headaches, affect your mood, or sap your energy.
 The craving for “just one drag” is tough.
-Nicotine-replacement therapy can curb these urges.
+Nicotine replacement therapy can curb these urges.
 Studies show that nicotine gum, lozenges, and patches improve your chances of success when you’re also in a quit-smoking program.

 4. Learn About Prescription Pills

 Medicines can curb cravings and may also make smoking less satisfying if you do pick up a cigarette.
 Other drugs can ease withdrawal symptoms, such as depression or problems with concentration.